WEST MILFORD, New Jersey (WABC) -- A house explosion in West Milford, New Jersey injured five people and completely flattened a house Friday night.

 West Milford Police said they began receiving multiple 911 calls reporting an explosion in the Banker Road area of Upper Greenwood Lake around 9:15 p.m.

 The house at 53 Banker Road was a one-story ranch house that had been sold just last month.
-Neighbors say the couple who owns it was working on renovating it with friends.
+Officials believe parts of the house may have been under construction.

 Residents say it felt like an earthquake, and that their entire neighborhood shook when the house exploded.